mongodb/mongodbatlas-cloudformation-resources/examples/README.md

 ### AWS

 ### CloudFormation Profile
-A profile should be created in the AWS Secrets Manager, containing the MongoDB Atlas Programmatic API Key.
+You should create a profile in the AWS Secrets Manager that contains the MongoDB Atlas Programmatic API Key.

 Use [this template](profile-secret.yaml) to create a [new CloudFormation stack](https://console.aws.amazon.com/cloudformation/home#/stacks/create) for the default profile that all resources will attempt to use unless a different override is specified.